Fred Chappell papers, 1944-2023 and undated

 The Writings by Others Series contains manuscripts from well-known contemporary writers, ex-students, and aspiring writers seeking advice.
 Chappell's reactions to the manuscripts are written on many of them, often as the first draft of a letter or requested recommendation.
 Most writers are represented by only one or two items, but Cherry and Shelnutt are both represented by more than a dozen pieces that, together with their frequent correspondence, outline the development of their respective careers.

-- The Fred Chappell Papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift and purchase from 1964-2018.
+- The Fred Chappell Papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift and purchase from Fred Chappel in 1964-2023; as a gift from Robin Brailsford in 2023.

 - Processing information: